k4kpk/k4kpk.github.io/_posts/2013-04-28-15v-power-wand-for-kx3.md

 * 3/4" PVC screw cap.
 2 @ $1.26 each
 * \#6-32 machine screw, 1/2" long, with nut, plus 2 extra nuts.
 From one package with several screws. $1.18 for the pack.
 * One negative terminal spring, removed from a AA battery holder.
 Be sure to grab one that has a small circle inside the big end.
 These things are sorta cone shaped.
 If you find the right one, it will be riveted inside the large end, and and there will be a small circle of wire inside the large end, with a rivet through it.
 You just have to drill out the rivet.  $2
-* 2 ring terminals, crimp style, sized to fit #6 machine screw, from supplies.  $0.10
+* 2 ring terminals, sized to fit #6 machine screw, from supplies.  $0.10
 * 2' red/black zip line, 18 gauge, from supplies.  $0.30.
 * 1 pair of PowerPole connectors, from supplies. $1.25.
 * 1 pair of 1-1/4" rubber chair leg tips. $2.79.